-The Association considers all cash and highly liquid financial instruments with original maturities of three months or less, and which are neither held for nor restricted by donors for long-term purposes, to be cash and cash equivalents.
-Cash and highly liquid financial instruments restricted to other long-term purposes of the Association are excluded from this definition.
+The Association considers all cash and highly liquid financial instruments with original maturities of three months or less to be cash and cash equivalents.

 Investments

 Investment purchases are recorded at cost, or if donated, at fair value on the date of donation.
 Thereafter, investments are reported at their fair values in the statements of financial position.
 Net investment return is reported in the statements of activities and consists of interest and dividend income, and realized and unrealized capital gains and losses.